 Former employers maintain records of past group policies.

-See if any checks have been made out to life insurance companies over the years.
+See if any checks or automated payments have been made out to life insurance companies over the years.

-Look for interest income from and interest expenses paid to life insurance companies.
+Look over the deceased's tax reurns for the past two years to see if there is interest income from and interest expenses paid to life insurance companies.
 Life insurance companies pay interest on accumulations on permanent policies and charge interest on policy loans.

 If a life insurance company knows that an insured client has died but can’t find the beneficiary, it must turn the death benefit over to the state in which the policy was purchased as “unclaimed property.”
 If you know (or can guess) where the policy was bought, you can contact the state comptroller’s department to see if it has any unclaimed money from life insurance policies belonging to the deceased.
 A good place to start is the National Association of Unclaimed Property Administration.

-Several private companies will, for a fee, contact insurance companies on your behalf to find out if the deceased was insured.
-This service is often provided through their websites.
+Several private companies will, for a fee, assit you with the search for a lost life insurance policy.
+They will contact insurance companies on your behalf to find out if the deceased was insured.
+This service is often provided through a websites.

-If so, you try contacting the Canadian Life and Health Insurance Association for information.
+If you think the policy might have been purchase in Canada, try contacting the Canadian Life and Health Insurance Association for information.

-As we had said, there’s no database of policy documents, but there is a database of all applications for individual life insurance processed since January 1, 1996. (nb: There is a fee for each search and many searches are not successful; a random sample of searches found only one match in every four attempts.)
+There is no central database of policy documents, but there is a database of all applications for individual life insurance processed since January 1, 1996. (nb: There is a fee for each search and many searches are not successful; a random sample of searches found only one match in every four attempts.)
 For more information, go to MIB’s Consumer Protection page.